 Relief at source

 Here, your employer deducts your net contribution from your net pay (after it’s taxed).
-Your pension scheme will then automatically add basic-rate tax relief to your pension fund when they receive your contribution.
-If you pay a higher rate of tax, you can claim further tax relief by contacting HM Revenue & Customs or through your annual self-assessment tax return.
+Your pension fund will be boosted by the basic rate tax relief due, which the pension scheme will claim from HM Revenue & Customs (HMRC).
+If you pay a higher rate of tax, you can claim further tax relief by contacting HMRC or through your annual self-assessment tax return.

-For example, if you want to pay £100 a month into your pension, you would pay £80 to the pension scheme from your taxed earnings, and the scheme will top this up to £100, claiming £20 of tax relief from HM Revenue and Customs.
+For example, if you want to pay £100 a month into your pension, you would pay £80 to the pension scheme from your taxed earnings, and the scheme will top this up to £100, claiming £20 of tax relief from HMRC.

 What is the maximum I can put into my pension?